December 29, 2014 - January 2, 2015

 February 3 - 7, 2014

-Magnificent Magyars – This week we’ll delve into the rich musical history of Hungary, starting with ancient sacred music and working our way through Liszt, Kodaly, Bartók and Hungarian gypsy music.
+Magnificent Magyars – Surveying 500 years of music in Hungary.
+This week we’ll delve into the rich musical history of Hungary, starting with ancient sacred music and working our way through Liszt, Kodaly, Bartók and Hungarian gypsy music.